Wondering how to smoke marijuana? Get all your questions answered in our in-depth guide to ensure your first time goes without a hitch.

 Pre-rolls: Pre-rolls (also called paper joints or cones) are widely available and a familiar way for patients to consume medical marijuana.
 Typically rolled in-house at a dispensary, they are ready-to-smoke, portable, and require no additional paraphernalia.
 If you’re a beginner, pre-rolls are a convenient option as it can be very challenging and time-consuming to roll your own.
 You also don’t have to worry about it falling apart or not burning properly.
 However, you need to be wary that some pre-rolls contain more than one dose, depending on the dispensary.
 They also produce a strong aroma, so they may not be suitable if you’re looking to reduce the cannabis smell.

-Hand Pipes: Hand pipes are another popular delivery method usually favored for their convenience: being relatively small, portable, and easy-to-use.
+Hand Pipes: Hand pipes are another popular delivery method usually favored for their convenience: being relatively small, portable, and easy to use.
 While hand pipes come in many different shapes and sizes, they’re typically made from glass and encompass an airtight tube, with a bowl at one end (to hold the finely ground cannabis leaves) and a mouthpiece at the other.
 The device works by trapping the smoke from the burning cannabis, which can then be inhaled through the mouthpiece.

-Water Pipes: More commonly known as a bong or bubbler, water pipes operate in a similar way to hand pipes, although incorporate water to help cool the smoke, which some argue reduces the production of harmful chemicals.
+Water Pipes: More commonly known as a bong or bubbler, water pipes operate in a similar way to hand pipes, although they incorporate water to help cool the smoke, which some argue reduces the production of harmful chemicals.
 However, this is still up for debate.
 Again, like hand pipes, water pipes come in a variety of styles, designs, and materials, including glass, plastic, ceramic, metal, and even bamboo.
 However, water pipes should be used with caution as they have a tendency to deliver rapid and potent effects.

 Smoking marijuana has an extremely fast absorption rate: effects are commonly felt within a few minutes.
 This is significantly different to other delivery methods, such as edibles, which can take between 1-3 hours, as food is absorbed into the bloodstream through the liver.